 Questions #1: As a global manager what do you believe are the strengths and weaknesses of the Germanic model?

+Strengths

-The Germanic model is based on the concept of prudence, or good business judgment.
+The Germanic GAAP is based on the concept of prudence, or good business judgment.
 As such, it has the benefit of allowing German firms greater latitude in many areas than does US GAAP.
-For example, German GAAP is fairly liberal about the use of reserves to account for contingent liabilities.
+For example, German GAAP is comparatively liberal about the use of reserves to account for contingent liabilities.
 German GAAP also allows many more items to be classified as extraordinary items than does US GAAP.
 As a result of this greater flexibility, German firms are more easily able to smooth their earning to present a picture of earnings stability.
-This is important to German firms, since the primary users of financial statements in Germany are the banks, for whom earnings consistency is very important.
+This is important to German firms, since the primary users of financial statements in Germany are lenders (i.e., the banks), for whom earnings consistency is very important.

+Weaknesses

 The weakness of the German model is that it does not identify specific sources of business risk quite as accurately as does US GAAP, which has narrower guidelines, such as for the use of reserves and extraordinary items.
-More precise identification of liabilities and risks is of particular importance to investors in making the decision of whether or not to invest and the capital markets in establishing the price of a stock, based on the information contained in financial statements.
-The kind of smoothing permitted by the Germanic model makes even comparisons of firms in the same industry more difficult, and can obscure inherent business problems from becoming apparent for longer periods of time.
+While lenders might view the flexibility and ability to smooth earnings inherent in the German model as a strength, investors are more likely to view these aspects of the Germanic model as a weakness.
+US GAAP adheres to more rigorous, prescriptive requirments for disclosing and reporting liabilities, assets, gains, losses and risks, particularly as they effect earnings.
+Consequently, the US GAAP model for reporting financial information is of particular importance to institutional and individual investors for deciding whether to invest, and to capital markets in establishing the price of a stock.
+US GAAP reporting requirments and guidelines reflect GAAP’s focus on the investor.

+In addition, the smoothing of earnings that German GAAP permits makes even comparisons of firms in the same industry more difficult, and can obscure inherent business problems from becoming apparent for longer periods of time.
+So much so that financial analysts are forced to rely on the DVFA method in order to form a basis for comparing companies.
+As a result, analysis of a German firm’s performance for investment purposes is arguably more challenging than firms using US GAAP.
+The task is still more challenging for multi-national firms like Daimler, which has hundreds of domestic and foreign subsidiaries and joint ventures, and considerable flexibility in reporting the performance of these entities..
 As a global manager, one must be sensitive to the prevalence of different standards in use in different geographic areas, as well as the different objectives of users of financial information.
-Competing in the global marketplace may necessitate reproducing financial statements under multiple accounting guidelines, such as US GAAP and DVFA, in order to access those capital markets.
+Competing in the global marketplace may necessitate reproducing financial statements under multiple accounting guidelines, such as US GAAP and DVFA, in order to make analysis and comparisons meaningful.

 Questions #2: What are the principal differences between German GAAP, DVFA, and US GAAP?